Laparotomy for Pelvic ProblemsSkip to the navigation

-A laparotomy is a surgical procedure that allows the surgeon to visually inspect the abdominal cavity through an incision in the abdomen.
-Laparotomy may be used in the diagnosis and treatment of female pelvic conditions such as pelvic inflammatory disease (PID), endometriosis, uterine fibroids, ovarian cysts, and ectopic pregnancy.
-Laparotomy is usually done under general anesthesia.
+A laparotomy is a type of surgery that allows the surgeon to look at the abdominal cavity through an incision in the abdomen.
+It may be used to diagnose and treat female pelvic conditions such as pelvic inflammatory disease (PID), endometriosis, uterine fibroids, ovarian cysts, and ectopic pregnancy.
+It is usually done under general anesthesia.

 Laparotomy is most often done:

-- When scarring (adhesions) or abnormal conditions make it difficult to use laparoscopy to see inside the abdomen.
+- When scarring (adhesions) or abnormal conditions make it hard to use laparoscopy to see inside the belly.

 - For diagnosis of pelvic symptoms.
 Treatment can be done at the same time.

 For PID, laparotomy is not done as often as laparoscopy, which requires special equipment and training.
-But laparotomy is done if a hospital is not equipped for laparoscopy, or if another problem is suspected, such as a ruptured appendix.
+But laparotomy is done if a hospital is not equipped for laparoscopy.
+It may also be done if another problem is suspected, such as a ruptured appendix.

-Right after surgery, you will be taken to a recovery area where nurses will care for and observe you.
-You most likely will stay in the recovery area for 1 to 4 hours, and then you will be moved to a hospital room.
-In addition to any special instructions from your doctor, your nurse will explain information to help you during your recovery.
+Right after surgery, you will be taken to a recovery area.
+While you are there, nurses will care for and observe you.
+You most likely will stay in the recovery area for 1 to 4 hours.
+Then you will be moved to a hospital room.
+Your nurse will give you any special instructions from your doctor and will explain information to help you during your recovery.

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine

 Specialist Medical Reviewer Sarah Marshall, MD - Family Medicine

 To learn more about Healthwise, visit Healthwise.org.